mojaloop/documentation/docs/technical/sdk-scheme-adapter/assets/sequence/BULK-ERRORCODES.md

 ### Transfer Phase
-All the errors encountered during this phase will be accumulated in the mojaloop-connector and will be added to the `lastError` object and returned to the payer along with all other successful or failed transfers involved in the bulk transfer request.
+All the errors encountered during this phase will be accumulated in the mojaloop-connector and will be added to the `lastError` object and returned to the Payer FSP along with all other successful or failed transfers involved in the bulk transfer request.

 mojaloop-connector will act as a pass-through for all the errors returned by the switch